sann3/AI-Carbon-Counter/README.md

 # AI-Carbon-Counter
-Count the amount of carbon used for creating a model using [Impact framework](https://if.greensoftware.foundation)
+Count the amount of carbon used for creating a AI model using [Impact framework](https://if.greensoftware.foundation)

 ## Required input params
 - timestamp - When the training for started